-Often used in many plant-based meat products, black beans are nutritious, healthy and super-rich in protein.
-This makes them a great alternative to red meat that is full of cholesterol and can cause diseases.
+Often used in many plant-based meat products, black beans are nutritious, healthy, and super-rich in protein.
+This makes them a great alternative to red meat, which is full of cholesterol and can cause diseases.

 In addition to that, black beans are cheap, so you can tell everyone who argues that you have to break your wallet to become a vegan.

 Now think about delicious chilis, bean soups, and other hot dishes that often use beans.

 There are many different types of beans, so when you are making them, you can choose from black beans, pinto beans, kidney beans, and others.

 A close relative of beans, lentils is another delicious legume that can easily replace meat in your diet.

 Loaded with fiber, lentils have many features that make them great for your health.
 They are great for leveling off your blood sugar, keeping your weight in balance, and helping your digestion.